What is leukemia?

 How common is leukemia?

-Leukemia often is considered a disease of children, yet it actually affects far more adults.
-In fact, the frequency of the disease increases with age.
+Leukemia is often considered a disease of children, yet it actually affects far more adults.
+In fact, the likelihood of developing this cancer increases with age.
 Leukemia is most frequently diagnosed in people 65 to 74 years of age.
 Leukemia is more common in men than in women, and more common in Caucasians than in African-Americans.
 Although leukemia is rare in children, of the children or teens who develop any type of cancer, 30% will develop some form of leukemia.

 What causes leukemia?

-Although the exact cause of the DNA mutation that leads to leukemia is unknown, scientists have discovered certain factors that may put a person at higher risk for developing a form of the disease.
-For example, very high doses of radiation, exposure to the chemical benzene and exposure to certain chemotherapy drugs may increase the risk of developing AML, ALL or CML.
+Although the exact cause of the DNA mutation that leads to leukemia is not fully known, scientists have discovered certain risk factors that may increase your risk of developing leukemia.
+These risk factors include: